pebnn/SteamAutoFriend/README.md

-# SteamAutoFriend
+## SteamAutoFriend

-SteamAutoFriend sends friend requests automatically and gives you a good overview to manage the outgoing requests.
-This is an efficient tool to add users such as st4ck and other high level or well known steam users to your friends list.
-You can set the program to add multiple users at once, leave it and forget about it until all the users has accepted your request.
-If the request is denied or expired it will simply renew the request without any input from you.
+SteamAutoFriend sends friend requests automatically and gives you a clear overview to manage outgoing requests.
+Point it at one or more Steam profile IDs or custom IDs and let it cycle until the users accept your request.

 ![SteamAutoFriend](https://i.imgur.com/kIQqjBy.png)